Bengal Danio (Devario devario)

-Their back and belly are golden-brown, and the flanks are blue with some subtle, transverse yellow stripes.
-They present a broad, dark blue bar on each side that extends from the rear part of the mid-section to the fork of the caudal fin.
-The fins are usually transparent.
+Males tend to exhibit better colours when in the presence of rivals.
+The Bengal Danio has an elongated body with a high back and lateral compression.
+They have a rounded body and no barbels.
+Depending on the population, the colouration can vary.
+Their back and belly are golden-brown, and their flanks are blue, adorned with subtle, transverse yellow stripes.
+They also have a broad, dark blue bar on each side extending from the rear part of the mid-section to the fork of the caudal fin.
+Their fins are typically transparent.

 Scientific Name | Devario devario |